RichardDooling/Entertainment_Law/README.md

 * one Word file (.docx)
 * one PDF file (.pdf)

 All files contain the same content, just in different formats.
-For example, the Introduction folder contains two files:
+For example, the Introduction folder contains three files:

 * Introduction.md
 * Introduction.docx